syncfusion-content/blazor-docs/blazor/document-editor/how-to/insert-text-in-current-position.md

 ---
 layout: post
-title: Insert text, paragraph and rich-text content in Blazor DocumentEditor | Syncfusion
+title: Insert text and rich-text in Blazor DocumentEditor | Syncfusion
 description: Learn how to insert text, paragraph and rich-text content in Blazor Document Editor component and much more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
 ---

-# How to insert text, paragraph and rich-text content in Blazor Document Editor component
+# Insert text , paragraph and rich-text content in Blazor DocumentEditor

 You can insert the text, paragraph and rich-text content in Blazor Document Editor component.